antholuo/Air_Traffic_Control/README.md

 - **test.py** : Testing file used to verify functionality of some Python elements.
 - **visualization.py** : Non-functional attempt at visualization.

-> **_Note_**: Throughout the entire project, there was no conceited attempt at structuring the code.
+> **_Note_**: Throughout the entire project, there was no concerted attempt at structuring the code.
 I spent a bit of time architecting everything and placed function where I think they should be, and if I were to continue this project I would start to add subdirectories, splitting up files (especially utils.py and my classes), just to make everything clearer.
 For now though, fewer files == more simplicity.

 **Code runs in the following steps:**
 1) Tower is initialized with global parameters